 Some aspects of a relationship may actually be immutable.
 For example, a connected device may be immutably stamped that it was built by Company Q, but the connection between Alice and her light bulbs may only last as long as Alice owns her apartment.

-If change is inevitable, a fair question to ask is, “What manages changes to relationships, actors, constraints, attributes, and context?”
+If change is inevitable, a fair question to ask is, “What manages changes to relationships, actors, constraints, attributes, properties and context?”
 Although individual actors may manage their self-asserted attributes, the IRM Working Group felt the need for a “higher level” manager, one who could enforce mutability across an entire relationship graph and delegate authority as necessary.
 As with “Constrainable,” the notion of a relationship manager appears.

 Revocable